10 Tips For A Better Night’s Sleep

 Block Out The Light

 Turn off all lights and use blackout curtains or shades to eliminate outside light.
-If you have an electric alarm clock try dimming it or turning it away from the bed so that the light doesn’t disturb you.
-A cloth eye mask will also do the trick of blocking out some light if the other suggestions aren’t an option.
+If you have an electric alarm clock, try dimming it or turning it away from the bed so that the light doesn’t disturb you.
+A cloth eye mask will also block out some light if the other suggestions aren’t an option.
 I use this pure silk sleep mask from Slip.

 Alcohol can have a stimulating effect similar to caffeine.
 I know drinking a glass of wine before bed may sound like a good idea and even make you feel sleepy.
 But the reality is it will still disrupt your sleep throughout the night.

-I hope you found this helpful And that there are a few tips you can incorporate into your daily and nightly routine.
-And please let me know in the comments below if you have any good tips or strategies for falling asleep at night!
+I hope you found these 10 Tips For A Better Night’s Sleep helpful and that there are a few tips you can incorporate into your daily and nightly routine.
+Please let me know in the comments below if you have any good tips or strategies for falling asleep at night!